Information for the Control of Strangles in Horses

 Horses kept in isolation from other horses are not at risk.
 Horses that go to studs, shows or camps, or those on agistment with other horses are at risk and a regular vaccination program for strangles is recommended.

-Vaccination for strangles does not always prevent disease in individual horses, but can assist control by reducing the severity and duration of clinical disease and the spread of disease in an outbreak.
+Vaccination is the best protection for a horse against strangles, but it is not completely effective due to differences between individual horses and time from vaccination.
+Vaccination will assist control by reducing the severity and duration of clinical disease and the spread of disease in an outbreak.
 An initial course of 3 injections two weeks apart is necessary.
 Booster vaccinations are recommended every 6 months as the duration of immunity following vaccination is short.

 Horses should not be vaccinated while actively infected.